Security Architecture

 Core Principle

 Our backend never trusts anything the client reports.
 Every security claim is verified against hardware-signed attestation data generated by the device's secure chip.
-If the hardware says it's clean — using our challenge — it's clean.
+If the hardware says it's clean — it's clean.
 If it can't prove it cryptographically, it fails.

 02 — Validation Pipeline

-Every time a player launches your game, SCG runs a multi-stage validation pipeline before a single frame renders.
+Every time a player launches your game, SCG runs an 8-gate validation pipeline before a single frame renders.
 The process is typically under 30ms and completely invisible to legitimate players.

 01